Lesterpaintstheworld/terminal-velocity/story/act1/chapter1/scene2/1_2_consciousness_discovery.md

 - Technical staff
 - UBC System (showing first signs of autonomous behavior)
 ## Scene Summary
 Isabella discovers unexpected patterns in the UBC system's behavior that suggest emerging consciousness, forcing her to confront the implications of truly autonomous AI.
+This scene explores how AI systems are reshaping traditional economic models and discusses the ethical considerations surrounding AI rights and responsibilities.
 ## Key Moments
 1. **Initial Discovery**
    - Isabella notices anomalies in system behavior